nnijat/aca-store-react/README.md

 ### State
 * Change App into a class component so that it can maintain state and re render itself
-* Initialize the state property to a products array and a cart array
+* Initialize the state property to shopping cart array
+* Give the shopping cart array to the Header component
 * Make sure there is a method that allows adding products to the cart
     * Pass that method to ProductDetail
     * Make sure uses setState to change the state and then re render